Significant and meaningful reduction of TD severity at

 Movement improvement in 2 placebo-controlled pivotal studies1-3

-• Early response as soon as Week 2 (exploratory analysis)
+• Rapid response as soon as Week 2 (exploratory analysis)

 • Significant response at Week 12 vs placebo